Jtranod98/PyBer_Analysis/README.md

 	4. Average fare per ride: $34.62 in rural cities, $30.97 in suburban cities, and $24.53 in urban cities.
 The average fare per ride in the urban cities is about $10 less than the rural cities and about $4 less than the suburban cities.
 This showed rural cities generate the most money per ride.

 	5. Average fare per driver: $55.49 in rural cities, $39.50 in suburban cities $39.50, and $16.57 in urban cities.
 The averager fare per driver in urban cities is about $39 less than the rural cities and about $16 less than suburban cities.
 This analysis showed that rural cities generate the most money per driver.

-### The graph of the total weekly fare by city type from January to April 2019.

- ![PyBer_fare_summary.png](analysis/PyBer_fare_summary.png)

-   6. The above graph displayed the relationship of total weekly fare and city type.
+	6. The graph below displayed the relationship of total weekly fare and city type.
 It is consistent with the table data; that the rural cities weekly total fares are significantly lower than the urban cities.
 Also, the graph showed that there is a parallel relationship between city type in total fare; when one goes up the other also goes up.
 For example, there was a peak at the last week of February, the total fare of all three type of cities also went up.
 Then, there was a slide right after, all cities also went down.

+### The graph of the total weekly fare by city type from January to April 2019.

+ ![PyBer_fare_summary.png](analysis/PyBer_fare_summary.png)

 ## Summary